-- If the erase was successful, a confirmation message shows on the LCD display.
-Press the POWER/LINK from button to return to the DTC screen. - If the erase was not successful, an advisory message shows on the LCD display.
-Verify that the Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.
+- If you do not want to continue with the erase process, press the POWER/LINK . button to exit the erase mode. - 4.
+If you chose to erase DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the display.
+Press the POWER/LINK for button to return to the DTC screen. - If the erase was not successful, an advisory message shows on the display.
+Verify that the CanOBD2&1 Scan Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.

-bove.
 Erasing DTCs does not fix the problem(s) that caused the code(s) to be set.
-If proper repairs to correct the problem that caused the code(s) to be set are not made.

-the code(s) will appear again (and the check engine light will illuminate) as soon as the vehicle is driven long enough for its Monitors to complete their testing.
+If proper repairs to correct the problem that caused the code(s) to be set are not made, the code(s) will appear again (and the check engine light will illuminate) as soon as the vehicle is driven long enough for its Monitors to complete their testing.